| lingvoj.orgLinked Languages ResourcesA contribution to the Web of Databy Bernard Vatant, Mondeca | Mankanya | knfSearch languages |

 area, such as Mandinka and Jola.
 Finally, Mankanya speakers in Senegal also know French, and those in Gambia know English. |

-Names (more)[br] Mankanyeg[de] Mankanja [en] Mankanya language [fr] Mancagne [hr] Mankanya jezik |
+| Names (more)[br] Mankanyeg[de] Mankanja [en] Mankanya language [fr] Mancagne [hr] Mankanya jezik | Language type : Living

 Technical notes

-ISO 639 CodesISO 639-3 : knfLinked Data URIshttp://lexvo.org/id/iso639-3/knfhttp://dbpedia.org/resource/ISO_639:knf More URIs at sameas.org SourcesAuthority documentation for ISO 639 identifier: knfFreebase ISO 639-3 : knf GeoNames.org Country Information Publications Office of the European Union Metadata Registry : Countries and Languages |
+This page is providing structured data for the language Mankanya. | ISO 639 CodesISO 639-3 : knfLinked Data URIshttp://lexvo.org/id/iso639-3/knfhttp://dbpedia.org/resource/ISO_639:knf More URIs at sameas.org SourcesAuthority documentation for ISO 639 identifier: knfFreebase ISO 639-3 : knf GeoNames.org Country Information Publications Office of the European Union Metadata Registry : Countries and Languages |